noaa-pifsc/Centralized-Cruise-Database/CRDMA/docs/Cruise Data Management Application - Testing Documentation.md

             -   Delete Cruise
                 -   Confirm the deletion works properly if there are no related record (cruise record only)
                     -   Confirm the deletion works properly if there are attributes associated with the cruise leg and the field options are de-selected and the delete button is clicked
-                -   Confirm the deletion fails if there are related records (leg or cruise attributes)
+                -   X Confirm the deletion fails if there are related records (leg or cruise attributes)
                 -   Confirmed that unauthorized users cannot commit changes to the database
-                    -   Logout in new browser tab and click Save button (session has expired error)
+                    -   X Logout in new browser tab and click Save button (session has expired error)
-                    -   Update user group to [remove all permissions](#appendix) and click the delete button (error - not authorized)
+                    -   X Update user group to [remove all permissions](#appendix) and click the delete button (error - not authorized)
-                    -   Update user group to [assign the CCD READ role](#ccd-read) and then click the delete button (error - not authorized)
+                    -   X Update user group to [assign the CCD READ role](#ccd-read) and then click the delete button (error - not authorized)
                     -   Update user group to [assign the CCD WRITE role](#ccd-write) and then click the save button (ok)
                     -   Update user group to [assign the CCD ADMIN role](#ccd-admin) and then click the save button (ok)
                 -   Consult [CRDMA CDVM Testing Documentation](./test_cases/packages/CDVM/CRDMA%20CDVM%20Testing%20Documentation.md) for a testing SOP for the "Delete Cruise" functionality